philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 	fmt.Println("Started!")
 }
 ```
-you have two methods, one accepts a pointer as receiver parameter, the second accepts the T VehicleNew.
-Some cases to avoid confusion;
+above we have two methods, one accepts a pointer as receiver parameter, the second accepts the T VehicleNew.
+Some cases to avoid mistakes:
 - argument is a T and receiver is a *T:
 ```
 vn := VehicleNew{